duncombe/wikis/Final Report Draft.md

 ## Theme 3:  Marine Habitat Conservation

-### Theme 3A:   Assessing Vulnerability of Bird Species in Bering Sea
+### Scenario 3A:   Assessing Vulnerability of Bird Species in Bering Sea

 #### Guiding Questions
 * Can we discover, access, and overlay Important Bird Area polygons (and therefore other similar layers for additional important resource areas) on modeled datasets in the Bering Sea?